sourcegraph/about/handbook/people-ops/benefits-and-perks.md

 ## 🏥 Medical

 We offer high-quality medical and dental care for all full-time employees and their dependents.
+If you are a full-time contractor (this commonly how teammates outside of the US structure their relationship with Sourcegraph), then your salary will be increased instead.

 ## 🏃 Wellness